RanaivosonHerimanitra/coding-challenge/README.md

  * Second function of this streaming process generates graph (a dictionnary data structure in `python`) that corresponds to current tweets.

- * Third function of this streaming process calculates average degree of current nodes (each node corresponds to a `hashtag`, each node corresponds to a key of the dictionnary where values are list connected nodes ):
+ * Third function of this streaming process calculates average degree of current nodes (each node corresponds to a `hashtag`, each node corresponds to a key of the dictionnary where values are list of connected nodes ):

  * The idea of the calculation is to replace values of each key by their number(#) of elements then average the all.

+## Unit Tests:

+* Test for two consecutive tweets with no hashtag passed!
+Expected output `0.00`, `0.00`

+* Test for two consecutive tweets with 02 hashtags with exactly the same hashtags passed!
+Expected output `1.00`, `1.00`